Scott’s ‘Terra Nova’ Hut, Cape Evans

 A winter journey had been made to the Emperor penguin colony at Cape Crozier, extensive geological field work had been achieved by the northern and western parties, an impressive scientific and surveying programme was concluded, and the second ascent was made of Mount Erebus.

 The cost of being second to the Pole would ultimately prove tragic, as Scott, Dr Edward Wilson, Lieutenant Henry Bowers, Captain Lawrence Oates and Petty Officer Edgar Evans would all perish on the return journey.
-In their memory, a large cross was erected on Observation Hill, above Hut Point.
+In their memory, a large wooden cross was erected on Observation Hill, above Hut Point.

 This expedition gave rise to some of the most inspirational and harrowing stories associated with polar history.
 It was also instrumental in laying the foundations of modern science in Antarctica.